obikanubi/reactcounter/README.md

 # Counter App

-This app uses REact to do a simple demo of components, props and state.
+This app uses React to do a simple demo of components, props and state.

 ### Features
 - Welcome component